hsulab/GDPy/docs/source/expeditions/ga.rst

     * pmut:

-        The probability for each crossover structure to mutate.
+        The probability for each reproduced structure to mutate.

 * operators: